arms-mbon/darwin-core-generator/README.md

    Always check by typing $python --version from whatever terminal you will run the code from
 * Then I used GHD to clone this repo and asked to open it (from the GHD) using y default editor, being VS Code.
 * In VS code I then selected the GitBash terminal, not the default powershell
 * I want to run this in a virtual environment, so that it is isolated from everything else I do.
-There I need "venv", which fortunately I had, but if you don't then you can pipe install it from the terminal in VSC or any other terminal
-* now to to the darwin-core-generator folder in the gitbash terminal
+There I need "venv", which fortunately I had, but if you don't then you can pipe install it from the terminal in VSC or any other terminal.
+So go to the darwin-core-generator folder in the gitbash terminal
 * Now set up the virtual env, calling it "venv" (or you could call it "jane" but then you will forget later what "jane" is).
    Type $ python -m venv venv
    in your GitBash termin in VSC; first venv=the module, second=the name